brooklynrail/brooklynrail-platform/content/events/2021/04/age-of-no-consequences-zoom-in-white-supremacy.md

 ---
-title: "Age of No Consequences: Zoom in White Supremacy"
+title: "Age of No Consequences: Zoom in White Supremacy with Hongzheng Han"
 summary: Eng-Beng Lim, John Kuo Wei Tchen, and William Beer join curator Hongzheng Han for a panel discussing the troubling rise in anti-Asian violence, targeted systemic racism, and cybersecurity risks in the age of